-different levels of formality, from a the Activity Basic Flow Chart style of diagram used Diagram to represent a simple Business Process to a sophisticated Action-based diagram that can be used to model a complex system.
-There is a toolbox that contains a range of elements, relationships and Patterns for creating the models.
+DiagramBasic Flow Chart style of diagram used

+to represent a simple Business Process to

+a sophisticated Action-based diagram

+that can be used to model a complex

+system.
+There is a toolbox that contains a

+range of elements, relationships and

+Patterns for creating the models.The Activity diagram (like any diagram)

 The Activity diagram (like any diagram) can be viewed as an Element List, which makes working with element properties easier.

 Diagram Filters can also be used when presenting the diagrams, to draw attention to parts of the diagrams, and the diagrams can be presented in hand drawn or whiteboard style by changing the properties of the diagram.